sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched19-03/fiori-ios-scpms-teched19-03.md

 ![Create Navigation](fiori-ios-scpms-teched19-05.png)

 Great!
-All the segues are created in storyboard and have identifiers.
-In the next step, you will add code to provide information to the destination View Controllers for each segue.
+The segue is created in storyboard and have an identifier.
+In the next step, you will add code to provide information to the destination View Controller for the segue.

 [DONE]
 [ACCORDION-END]